SebKuzminsky/pd-sink-box/README.md

 ### Connect the rotary encoder knob to the Pico

-Solder the leads as follows.
+Solder the leads as follows:

-* The top of the square body of the rotary encoder will be about level with the tops of the screen standoffs, so the leads should be about 15 mm long.
+* Size the leads so that the top of the square body of the rotary encoder is about level with the tops of the screen standoffs.

 ```
 Pico GPIO | Pico Pin | Knob pin